newslynx/ifttt/README.md

 ###  If That Then Say Tweet ...

-Make a Twitter Recipe that has these email parameters (customize the address to your liking)
+Make an "IfThis" Twitter Recipe that has an "ThenThat" mail step (customize the address to match your configuration)

 [![](examples/twitter.png)](https://ifttt.com/recipes/229283-if-twitter-then-data)